-Since booming overcrowded Tokyo's hotels were already packed to the rafters by tourists and traders and since the Buddhist visitors professed many assorted dietary and domiciliary peculiarities (some Buddhists do not eat meat, and some male Buddhist monks are forbidden to sleep in quarters which also house females, servants or otherwise), the conferees posed something of a housing problem.
-This was solved by billetting some in the temple itself, vacating maid-servants, and instructing their substitute not to kill flies or mosquitoes if any buzzed in.
-Delegates' bills, and those of the Conference itself, were paid by voluntary contributions from Buddhists all over the world.
+Buddhist monks are forbidden to sleep in quarters which also house females. servants or otherwise), the conferees posed something of a housing problem.
+This was solved by billetting some in the temple itself, vacating maid-servants, and instructing their substitutes not to kill flies or mosquitoes if any buzzed in.
+Delegates' bills, and those of the Conference itself. were paid by voluntary contributions from Buddhists all over the world.
 While the Conference was going on, cheers greeted the announcements of \$500 sent from U.S. Buddhists, 30,000 yen from Brazilian Buddhists, 200,000 yen from Indian Buddhists and 37,750 yen from Ceylon Buddhists.

 Proceedings.
 First item on the programme was a plenary session attended, in addition to the foreign delegates, by 491 Japanese delegates representing 46 Japanese Buddhist sects and some 3,000 indigenous monks.
 Observers included reporters from the world's press, Prince Mikasa and a Hollywood movie producer George Seitz Jr., in charge of shooting a documentary film of the meeting.
 Opening ceremonies started with the placement in the shrine of the Buddha's sacred relic presented to Japan by the Ceylonese.
 The shrine of the temple was opened while a highly trained choir of boys and girls sang the sonorous "Song of the Meeting", especially composed for the occasion.
 All participants joined their voices in TISARANA, an adoration to the Three Treasures (the Buddha, the Buddha's Teaching, and the Order of the Bhikkhus), led by the abbot of the Tsukiji Honganji.
-Then upon the closing of the screen door of the shrine, the seven chairmen of the conference were nominated: Dr. Malalasekera of Ceylon, Minister U Win of Burma, Minister Nilakamhaeng of Thailand in Japan, Rev. Chitoku Marikawa,

-President of Ryukoku University, Dr. Seiichiro Ono, Dr. Shoson Miyamoto and Dr. Jusshi Ito, former Minister of Information of Japan.
+Then upon the closing of the screen door of the shrine, the seven chairmen of the conference were nominated: Dr. Malalasekera of Ceylon, Minister U Win of Burma, Minister Nilakamhaeng of Thailand in Japan, Rev. Chitoku Marikawa, President of Ryukoku University, Dr. Seiichiro Ono, Dr. Shoson Miyamoto and Dr. Jusshi Ito, Minister of Information former Japan.